 Canada is an important part of our global business.
 Find out how we support the country’s economy and society, including indigenous communities.

-In 2017 in Canada, we paid USD212 million in taxes and royalties to government.
-2018 data will be released in June 2019.
+In 2018, in Canada, we paid USD327.34 million in taxes, royalties and other payments to government.

 In 2017, we contributed more than USD2.4 million in direct support to communities.